Dzekanaa/PlasticSurgery-Website/wp-content/themes/hello-elementor/readme.txt

 * Fix: Fatal error when kit doesn't exist or needs to be recreated ([#175](https://github.com/elementor/hello-theme/issues/175))

 = 2.5.0 - 2022-01-26 =
-* Tweak: Added keyboard navigation to Hello theme menus
+* Tweak: Added keyboard navigation to Hello Elementor theme menus
 * Tweak: Added Skip Links and `#content` for the main wrapper for better accessibility ([#133](https://github.com/elementor/hello-theme/issues/133))
 * Tweak: Added underline for text links in Post Content for better accessibility
 * Tweak: Removed `outline: none` from inputs for better accessibility